babyakja/GA_capstone_project/README.md

 1. Find source for lyrics and create function to access API for each song
   -

-- Create song list of Kanye's body of work
+1. Create song list of Kanye's body of work
   - Fill in missing songs

-- Prep text into corpus
+1. Prep text into corpus
+  - stop words (preloaded and custom)
+  - stemming
-- Vectorize words for use in model
+1. Vectorize words for use in model
+  - _Count Vectorizer_ Count Frequency
+  - _TFIDF Vectorizer_ Term Frequency times inverse document frequency (TFIDF)

 ## Models

 - Topic Modeling using Latent Dirichlet Allocation (LDA) and non-negative matrix factorization (NMF)
+  - evaluation convergenc
 - Word 2 Vec for word grouping
 ## Analysis

+- Change

-## Application
+## Futurework

 ## Takeaways